Lewis Hamilton is on the verge of securing the 2017 Formula One Drivers ‘ Championship following his victory at the United States Grand Prix.

 Vettel capitalised on Hamilton’s gearbox issues to extend his lead at the Austrian Grand Prix.
 Valtteri Bottas won the race narrowly ahead of the German to save his Mercedes team-mate falling further behind in the race for the crown, but the lead was still extended to 20 points.

 That race would be the turning point of the season as the two men have had differing fortunes since.
 Hamilton has gone from strength-to-strength, winning six out of his next eight races, including a triumph on home soil at Silverstone.
-The latest F1 odds have Hamilton as short as 5/6 to repeat the trick at the next Grand Prix in Mexico.

 However, a series of poor performances and retirements knocked Vettel off the pace, which has put his rival on the brink of his fourth title.
 The German did put the pressure on Hamilton at the United States Grand Prix, snatching the lead from him in the early stages of the meet.